MahsaRF/Evaluation_of_algorithms_for_reducing_write_energy_in_Phase_Change_Memories_PCM/README.md

  This methods uses one of important algorithm that called “Data Comparison Write”.
 DCW is a algorithm for optimal writing based on minimizing number of writes.

-This project was submitted as part of the Advanced Storage Systems course taught by Professor Hossein Asadi at Sharif University of Technology Spring Fall 2012
+This project was submitted as part of the Advanced Storage Systems course taught by Professor Hossein Asadi at Sharif University of Technology Fall 2012

 [1] https://dl.acm.org/doi/10.1145/1594233.1594290